 Connected strategy and thinking is the answer.
 What are the areas where we must ask critical questions?

-There can be many more questions, but the most important element of all of them is the consumer perception and experience.
+There can be many more questions, but the most important element of all of them is consumer perception and experience.

-The latest generations, generation Y & Z, have changed their focus and are looking for a sense of mastery & belonging, but this is not the same as the brand trend we saw in the 80's and 90's.
-Their world has changed and the unlimited access to information, communication tools and increased word of opinions is moving faster than ever before.
-Still, one thing hasn't changed at all, visual communication is more powerful than written or spoken communication.
+The latest generations, generation Y & Z, have changed their focus and are looking for a sense of mastery & belonging, but this is not the same as the brand trend we saw in the 80’s and 90’s.
+Their world has changed and the unlimited access to information, communication tools, and increased word of opinions are moving faster than ever before.
+Still, one thing hasn’t changed at all, visual communication is more powerful than written or spoken communication.

 “If a picture paints 1,000 words then one minute of video is worth 1.8 million, so say Forrester’s researchers.”